SystemFw/upperbound/README.md

 it's actually running.
 In this case, it's enough to pass in a stub implementation of `Worker` that contains whatever logic is needed for your tests.
-In particular, you can use `upperbound.testWorker` to get an instance that does no rate limiting, and only has synchronous methods.
+In particular, you can use `upperbound.testWorker` to get an instance that does no rate limiting.

 ## Backpressure